OAuth 2.0 Authentication Backend

 Use a different token field for the scope

-key in the token, you can configure the plugin to also look in other fields using the extra_scopes_source
+plugin to look in other claims using the auth_oauth2.additional_scopes_key

 {